moskitoo/markdown-cv/index.md

 ### Projects

 __Rubik's cube solver robot__
-- Intermediate Engineering Project at WUT (grade 5/5)
+- Intermediate Engineering Project at WUT (Grade 5/5)
-- Software for detection and solving the cube
+- Developed software for detection and solving of a cube
-- Software for control of stepper motors
+- Created software for control of stepper motors
-- Design of custom PCB
+- Designed a custom PCB
-- Design and manufacture of mechanical parts
+- Designed and manufactured mechanical parts

 __Melson - humanoid robot__ Students' Robotics Association
 - Performance tests of the robot